Global Expansion Guide

 Employment Contract

-• The employee’s wage or the calculation method
+• Wages or the method of wage calculation.

-• Any period of employment with a previous employer that counts towards the employee’s employment years.
+• Recognition of prior service, where the length of service with a previous employer counts towards the current employment.

 Statutory Contributions